CarluerJB/3D_SIFT_CUDA/README.md

 ## Installation

-You will need at least cmake 3.10 and cuda 10 install on your computer.
+You will need at least cmake 3.10 and cuda 10 installed on your computer.
 1. Download it !
 2. Go in main directory and cmake the CMAKEList file.
 3. Once all the makefile are create use the make to finish the installation